YOLO (The Simpsons): Plot

+Cultural references

+The couch gag is a parody of the 2013 film Gravity including a musical composition playing in the background that is similar to Spiegel im Spiegel by Arvo Pärt, which was the background music for the teaser trailer of the film.
+The building that Homer hits is similar to the Burj Khalifa, the world's tallest building.

 Reception

 The episode received mixed reviews from critics.

 Dennis Perkins of The A.V.
 Club gave the episode a B, saying, "Especially after the clutter and callousness of last week’s episode, that agreeable straightforwardness is most welcome, even if Homer’s quest isn’t particularly hilarious along the way.
 Part of the reason is that Eduardo’s not an especially distinctive character.
 As much as I admire Hank Azaria’s voice work, a charismatic guest voice (get Javier Bardem on the phone!) would have elevated him from the "Hank’s foreign guy" cipher he remained here.
 (I did however like Eduardo’s incongruous anger at Homer’s yearbook regrets: "Everyone has a bad yearbook story!
 They spelled my name wrong, get over it!")
 In addition, the episode pauses for some oddly poetic interludes (the couch gag, Homer’s skydiving adventure, the unexpected tag at the end) where the score and the images go for mood rather than hard laughs.
 It slows things down a bit, but if there’s a choice between seeing how happy and peaceful Homer is fulfilling his gliding dream (before, naturally, whamming face-first into the "stupid tallest building in Springfield") and seeing the show cram in a few cruel, pop culture gags (like last week), I’m fine with seeing the creators expand their canvas a little."